Mint Coin Guide

 The US Mint website enters “queue mode” about 30m before a major release so try to get to the site a little bit before the release goes live.

-Unless otherwise noted, we do not typically require that you pay for faster shipping from the US Mint so the budget shipping for $5.95 is fine.
+Unless we say otherwise in the deal notes for a specific deal, we do not typically require that you pay for faster shipping from the US Mint so the budget shipping for $5.95 is fine.
 If you’re on the Mint’s email list and buy 3 items in a year on the same account then you get free budget shipping from the mint for the rest of the year.
 Shipping labels to reship the item to us are, of course, always free and provided by us but those won’t help the Mint send the item to you initially.

 Step 3 – Committing Your Reservation